peter9378/chat_message/README.md

 	- /offline : your status will be changed to "offline".
 Now you can't send and receive messages, but you're still in the chat room.
 	- /busy : your status will be changed to "busy".
 You can send message but can't receive messages.
 	- /userlist : you can see the whole user's name and status.
+	- /retrieve : you can retrieve all message history in database(MessageBox)
 	- /exit : the program will be closed.
 You can exit the program without clicking the "exit" button.
 	- all messages are stored in database with timestamp.
 So you can find out when other user has sent messages.